How to Get Your Priorities Straight and Finally Stick to Them in 2020

 Before you go jumping in and changing everything all at once though, here at Limit Breaker, we’re all about sustainable change.
 We don’t want you burning out before you’ve even begun.

 Pick one priority from your new list – just one.
-Now take the weekly schedule that you already have and make an action plan to incorporate your new priority into your schedule.
+Now take the weekly schedule you already have and make an action plan to incorporate your new priority into it.

 The trick is to start small and gradually build up your new priorities until they become good habits.